Adldap2/Adldap2/docs/query-builder.md

 #### Selecting attributes

-Selecting certain LDAP attributes will increase the speed of your queries.
+Selecting only the LDAP attributes you need will increase the speed of your queries.

 ```php
 // Passing in an array of attributes